-I did find comfort in my friend’s experience & in Dale’s book, to know others had been through the death of their child & found strength in God’s love & grace was very comforting!
+I did indeed find comfort in my friend’s experience & in Dale’s book, to know others had been through the death of their children & found strength in God’s love & grace was very comforting!

 When you look back over your life dear friend…can you see definitive moments ordained by God?
 I would love to hear them in the comments section below…

 You’re most welcome to join me in The Book Nook

 © 2018 Jennifer M. Ross, teawithjennifer.blog All rights reserved.
 Photos by Pexels.com